bp/ResSimpy/docs/CONTRIBUTING.rst

 2. Follow the PEP8 style guide as far as possible (with caveats below).
 3. All public functions and classes should have `Google-style docstrings <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_
-4. Code should be formatted with ``yapf``
-5. All GitHub checks should pass
+4. All GitHub checks should pass

 Development environment setup
 -----------------------------